Robert Daniel Moldovan, Champion, Ohio

-CHAMPION, Ohio (MyValleyTributes) – Robert Daniel Moldovan, 83, of Champion, OH passed away Tuesday, October 29, 2019 at Windsor House in Champion.
+CHAMPION, Ohio (MyValleyTributes) – Robert Daniel Moldovan, 83, of Champion, Ohio passed away Tuesday, October 29, 2019 at Windsor House in Champion.

-He was born February 9, 1936, in Wyandotte, MI, a son of the late Daniel T. Moldovan and the late Ethel (Kirila) Moldovan.
+He was born February 9, 1936, in Wyandotte, Michigan, a son of the late, Daniel T. Moldovan and the late, Ethel (Kirila) Moldovan.

-Surviving are his wife, Hazel Moldovan of Champion; son, Robert E. (Linda) Moldovan of Macedonia, OH; two daughters, Debra (Marty) Urchek of Mecca, OH and Sherry (Mike) Stanley of Liberty, OH; five grandchildren, Robert (Brittany) Moldovan, Marty Urchek, Michael Stanley, Mackenzie Stanley and Luke Urchek; great-grandchildren, Eleanor Moldovan, Oliver Moldovan and Nicholas Moldovan.
-Also surviving are a brother, Donald (Joanie) Moldovan of Westerville, OH; nephews, Michael and Jim Moldovan; sister-in-law, Anna Mary Woodward and niece, Cindy Woodward.
+Surviving are his wife, Hazel Moldovan of Champion; son, Robert E. (Linda) Moldovan of Macedonia, Ohio; two daughters, Debra (Marty) Urchek of Mecca, Ohio and Sherry (Mike) Stanley of Liberty, Ohio; five grandchildren, Robert (Brittany) Moldovan, Marty Urchek, Michael Stanley, Mackenzie Stanley and Luke Urchek and great-grandchildren, Eleanor Moldovan, Oliver Moldovan and Nicholas Moldovan.
+Also surviving are a brother, Donald (Joanie) Moldovan of Westerville, Ohio; nephews, Michael and Jim Moldovan; sister-in-law, Anna Mary Woodward and niece, Cindy Woodward.

 In addition to his parents, Robert was preceded in death by his grandson, Andrew Graham Moldovan.